BurntSushi/blog/content/post/unwrap.md

 **Target audience**: Primarily Rust programmers, but I've hopefully provided enough context that the principles espoused here apply to any programmer.
+Although it may be tricky to apply an obvious mapping to languages with different error handling mechanisms, such as exceptions.

 <!--more-->